How to know if a brochure sale will work for your school

-Are you sure that a brochure sale is the right answer for your school?
-When it comes to selecting a campaign, there are several things to consider.
-For instance, should you do your own in-house program, like a carnival, or work with a fundraiser catalog company?
+Are you sure that a brochure sale is the right solution for your next school sale?
+When it comes to selecting a campaign, there are several things you will want to consider.
+For instance, should you invest the time and effort into your own in-house program, like a school carnival, or do something completely different and work with a fundraiser catalog company?

 One advantage to working with a company is much of the legwork has been done for you.
 Of course, there are also reasons why schools choose to design their own program, but let’s assume that you’ve already decided to work with a brochure company.